aztfmods/terraform-azurerm-vnet/README.md

 The below features are made available:

 - multiple virtual networks
-- multiple subnet on each virtual network
+- multiple subnets on each virtual network
 - network security group on each subnet with multiple rules
 - optional service endpoints and delegations on each subnet
 - [terratest](https://github.com/gruntwork-io/terratest) is used to validate different integrations in [examples](examples)